ags10001111/Gansen_Deng_Portfolio/README.md

 These experiences have sharpened my analytical thinking and programming proficiency in languages such as **R** and **Python**.

-I’m passionate about turning data into actionable knowledge and building models that support better decision-making.
+I enjoy working with data and am passionate about turning data into actionable knowledge and building models that support better decision-making.

 ---